-A pilot Land Incentive Scheme for the cross border Derg catchment upstream of the water treatment works was launched at the end of July 2018 and closed at the end of 2020 for new applications.
-The scheme, which seeks to encourage farmers to follow water friendly practices, is 100% funded.
-It offers farmers incentives to install measures to benefit their farm business as well as reducing run off from sediment and herbicides to improve water quality.
-Project Officers carry out a farm visit in collaboration with the landowner and produce a Water Environment Management Plan, WEMP for farmers, making recommendations of where changes could be made.
-Measures include using contractors to do weed wiping rather than the more traditional boom sprayer approach, provision of pesticide storage units, installing clean and dirty water separation in farmyards and installing fencing to prevent livestock entering the watercourse along with alternative drinkers such as solar powered drinkers to ensure livestock still has access to water.
+The Source to Tap pilot land incentive scheme was launched at the end of July 2018 and closed at the end of 2020 for new applications.
+The scheme helped 118 farming families make their farm business', water friendly by offering them incentives to install measures to benefit their farm business, as well as reducing run off from sediment and herbicides to improve water quality.
+Project Officers carried out a farm visit in collaboration with the landowner and produced a Water Environment Management Plan, WEMP for farmers, making recommendations of where changes could be made.
+Measures included using contractors to do weed wiping rather than the more traditional boom sprayer approach, provision of pesticide storage units, installation of clean and dirty water separation in farmyards and installation of fencing to prevent livestock entering the watercourse, along with alternative drinkers such as solar powered drinkers to ensure livestock still has access to water.